Managed Services Providers

 As you've probably observed, an increasing number of software products these days are subscription-based.
 Microsoft Office, many Adobe products, anything in the "cloud", etc. are all subscription-based.
 The answer to why is obvious: It provides a reliable and predictable income stream to the software maker.

 I.T. consulting firms, especially those with multiple employees, have long ago moved to managed service contracts for exactly the same reason.
-These contracts generate reliable and predictable income to the MSP.
+These contracts generate reliable and predictable income for the MSP.

 Another reason MSPs cost more is there are more mouths to feed.
 With an MSP, a hired tech usually does the work, be that remote or onsite.
-The MSP owner is usually more engaged in business development.
+The MSP owner is usually more engaged in business development and running the MSP itself.
 The tech, the guy doing all the work makes a fraction of the hourly equivalent.
-The owner, who doesn't do much of anything from your perspective, gets the majority.
+The owner, who doesn't do much from your perspective, gets the majority.

-Servers, however, do require closer monitoring and maintenance due to their critically importance nature.
+Servers, however, do require closer monitoring and maintenance due to their (usually critically) important nature.
 But any decent PAYG/T&M provider offers server monitoring as well.
 You don't need an MSP just for that.

 Ultimately there's no definitively right or wrong answer to the MSP vs PAYG/T&M arrangement.
-Probably the biggest question to ask yourself is how heavily your firm relies on outside I.T. expertise?
-Is your firm, your employees, particularly needy, calling for every little thing?
+Probably the biggest question to ask yourself is how heavily your firm relies on outside I.T. expertise followed closely by what you can afford.
+Is your firm -- your employees -- particularly needy, calling for every little thing?
 Or do you only need help with the heavy lifting?

 My Business Model